lamnhan066/isolate_contactor/README.md

 }
 ```

 And use `IsolateContactor.createOwnIsolate(isolateFunction)` and the package will do anything else for you.
-Please remember that you need to create exactly the same form to make it works.
+Please remember that you need to create exactly the same form of the function to make it works.
-This is the example:
+This is an example:

 ``` dart
 main() async {